Features

 - Link the growing XAVC or XDCAM file in the same way as described earlier for your version of Media Composer.

-You can also link an XDS volume as described.
-A growing file will be linked too.
+- To update the linked clips while it is still growing hit Clip → Refresh In-Progresses linked Clips. ( you can also link an XDS volume as described.
+A growing file will be linked too )

 To overcome that, you need to use the legacy link methods as described for Media Composer 8.5 and earlier.